 Rewards come in many forms, and some customers prefer Citi’s proprietary ThankYou Rewards points as their currency of choice.
 If you’re looking to ramp up your ThankYou Rewards point stash, the Citi Rewards+ Card should merit serious consideration.
 While the bonus categories on this card are not exceptionally high, the card carries no annual fee, making it a worthwhile addition to your credit card stable.

-Specifically, the Citi Rewards+ Card offers double ThankYou Rewards points at grocery stores and gas stations, on top of one point per dollar spent for all other transactions.
+Specifically, the Citi Rewards+ Card offers double ThankYou Rewards points at grocery stores and gas stations for the first $6,000 per year, on top of one point per dollar spent for all other transactions.
 Every purchase you make is also automatically rounded up to the nearest 10-point increment.

-The Citi Rewards+ Card offers a 0% APR on balance transfers and purchases for 15 months.
+The Citi Rewards+ Card offers a 0% APR on balance transfers and purchases for 15 months (then ).

 Citi Simplicity Card